Usually, exceptions that occur during debugging sessions are displayed

 only in trace mode and for invocation boxes for

 predicates with spypoints on them, and not during skips.

 However, it is sometimes useful to make exceptions trap to the debugger

 at the earliest opportunity instead.
 The hook predicate

 user:error_exception/1 provides such a possibility:

 This predicate is called at all Exception ports.
-If it succeeds, the debugger enters trace mode and prints an exception port message.
+If it succeeds, then the debugger enters trace mode and prints an exception port message.
 Otherwise, the debugger mode is unchanged and a message is printed only in trace mode or if a spypoint is reached, and not during skips.
 See mpg-ref-error_exception.

 Note that this hook takes effect when the debugger arrives at an Exception port.
 For this to happen, procedure boxes have to be built, e.g. by running (the relevant parts of) the program in debug mode.